octopus2023-inc/gensphere/README.md

 GenSphere is framework to build LLM applications by declaring tasks and how they connect on YAML files.
 That unlocks a ton of features, including:

-### 1. Text-to-agent:
+### 1. Agents from prompts:

 Because the YAML files are an economical description of workflow logics, which abstract away the execution code, one can use LLMs themselves generation those files from high-level prompts.
 This opens the possibility of building full-fledged text-to-agents workflows.
+[Check this colab notebook](https://github.com/octopus2023-inc/gensphere/blob/main/examples/agentic_workflows_from_prompts.ipynb)

 ### 2. Low-level control